-John Griffin wanted to leave a legacy for future generations of Australians.
-The John Colahan Griffin Nature Reserve is that special gift – an ancient woodland haven for bushland birds that are declining across Victoria, a home for endangered reptiles and mammals, a place where rare and beautiful plants such as the red-cross spider orchid can thrive.
+John Griffin wanted to leave a legacy for future generations.
+The John Colahan Griffin Nature Reserve is that special gift – an ancient woodland haven for bushland birds that are declining across Victoria.
+A home for endangered reptiles and mammals.
+A place where rare and beautiful plants such as the Stuart Mill Spider Orchid can thrive.

 Most of the ancient woodlands of central Victoria were cleared during the early days of settlement.
 Remarkably few places retain their original trees.
-And much of the box and iron-bark dominated woodlands and forests that remain are regrowth.
+Much of the box and iron-bark dominated woodlands and forests that remain are regrowth.

 This is why the John Colahan Griffin Nature Reserve is so unique and important.
-It has never been cleared and retains exceptional stands of very old trees, including long-leaved box and yellow gum.
+It's never been cleared and retains exceptional stands of very old trees, including Long-leaved Box and Yellow Gum.
 Some of these are truly gigantic and may be over 300 years old.

-Large trees with hollows are important nesting sites for birds such as parrots and owls, and for mammals such as brush-tailed phascogales.
-The endangered swift parrot frequents this region and relies on the prolific nectar production of large trees.
-Recent records of species such as the powerful owl and koala indicate that there are many exciting discoveries to come.
+Large trees with hollows provide important nesting sites for birds such as parrots and owls, and for mammals such as Brush-tailed Phascogales.
+The endangered Swift Parrot frequents this region and relies on the prolific nectar production of large trees.

 What this reserve protects

 The old-growth woodlands are high-quality habitat for a range of threatened species that need large trees with hollows or fallen timber for their homes.
 The reserve protects:

 Swift Parrot (nationally endangered), Lace Monitor (endangered in Victoria), Crested Shrike-tit, Diamond Firetail (threatened in Victoria), Hooded Robin (threatened in Victoria), Black-chinned Honeyeater.